awwx/meteor-appcache/README.md

 - [-] ...Or is there a better way to cache assets conditionally?
       Maybe using client storage somehow instead of the app cache...?

-- [ ] Client-side error logging and reporting that works offline and across page reloads.
+- [-] Client-side error logging and reporting that works offline and across page reloads.
+(Separate diagnostics or testing project).

-- [ ] "online-only" directory for assets too big to be cached.
+- [-] "online-only" directory for assets too big to be cached.
+      (Probably better to be storing large assets in e.g. S3 rather than creating a giant bundle).

 - [-] Option to specify additional URLs to be cached (e.g. images from another domain such as a CDN).
 (This is now not looking like a